AzurAPI/AzurApi-Kotlin/README.md

 # Kongou
-(WIP) A Kotlin wrapper for Azur Lane JSON
+A Kotlin wrapper for Azur Lane JSON